rdtrob/linux-workshop/README.md

 Debian is the distribution Ubuntu is based on, it has the same package manager as well - There are many Linux distributions out there, I just happen to enjoy Debian more.

-### Why Ansible

-Ansible replicates what we'd use in a work environment to deploy IaC (infrastructure as code).
-Put simply, it allows us to automate the installation of software and administer servers.
-And what better way to show the power of auto- mation than deploy the workshop setup itself?

 ## Requirements